Lyrositor/BastionMod/README.md

 BastionMod
 ==========

 Tool for modding [Supergiant Games'](http://supergiantgames.com/) video game *Bastion*.
-BastionMod lets you extract game data, edit it, and insert it back in.
+BastionMod lets you extract game data from Bastion, edit it, and insert it back in.

 Features:
   - Audio extraction (includes video game music and narration)
   - Graphics extraction (tilesets, character animations...)

 License: [WTFPL](http://www.wtfpl.net/)

+**WARNING:** BastionMod only works with the Linux version of Bastion's `Content` folder (and possibly the Mac version).
+It will **not** work with the Windows version's `Content` folder.
+This is due to several major differences in file formats between each version, which would require substantial rewrites of BastionMod's code to be supported.
+Future versions may integrate this functionality.

 ## Usage ##
 **Note:** Before running BastionMod.py, make sure you've read the section entitled "C++ Modules".